JLefortBesnard/JLefortBesnard.github.io/_pages/Short_resume.md

 questionnaire"*

-We predicted schizophrenia severity based on the hidden structure of a clinical questionnaire (PANSS) using a broad machine learning toolbox including sparse logistic regression and latent-factor approaches
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We predicted schizophrenia severity based on the hidden structure of a clinical questionnaire (PANSS) using a broad machine learning toolbox including sparse logistic regression and latent-factor approaches
   * 2018, Human Brain Mapping
 *"Different shades of the default mode in schizophrenia, subnodal covariance estimation